-The CEQA Guidelines §15064.5 base historic significance upon substantial evidence.
-The evidence can be through a survey or other means.
-A resource does not have to be formally designated to be a historic resource under CEQA.
-If more information is required to evaluate the significance, the City requires that this substantial evidence of historical significance be presented in a Phase I Historic Resource Report.
-If a Phase I Historic Resource Report finds a resource meets the criteria to qualify as a historic resource, the resource is considered historic and will be added to the City's Historic Resources Inventory and is considered a historic resource for the purposes of CEQA.
-As such, any proposed projects with the potential to impact the exterior of the building or site will be reviewed by the HLC to ensure compliance to the Secretary of the Interior's Standards for the Treatment of Historic Properties.
+The CEQA Guidelines (§15064.5) establish that historic significance must be based on substantial evidence, which may be provided through a survey, a historic significance report, a Historic Resource Report, or other means.
+Properties determined to be eligible for designation based on substantial evidence are considered historic resources under CEQA.
+A property does not need to be formally designated as historic by a local, state, or national agency to be considered a historic resource under CEQA.

+If a historic evaluation finds a property meets the criteria for historic designation, it will be added to the City's Historic Resources Inventory and considered a historic resource for CEQA purposes.
+As such, any proposed projects that may impact the exterior of the historic resource, cultural landscape, or cultural resource will be reviewed by the Historic Landmarks Commission to ensure compliance with the Secretary of the Interior's Standards for the Treatment of Historic Properties.
 The Historic Landmarks Commission members are the City's appointed experts in the treatment of historic resources.

-If a resource is determined to have historic significance, project impacts must be assessed for conformance with the Secretary of the Interior's Standard's for the Treatment of Historic Resources Standards in a Phase II Historic Resource Report.
-Depending on the complexity of the project, the City's Architectural Historian or a qualified consultant would then assess the project impacts.
+Depending on the complexity of the project, the City's Architectural Historian or a qualified consultant would then assess the project impacts in a Phase II Historic Resource Report.
+Until a Phase I is accepted by the Historic Landmarks Commission, a Phase II shall not be prepared.
+A Phase II shall not be submitted concurrently with a Phase I.

 If the Phase I Historic Resource Report concludes that the property does not meet the criteria to be considered a historic resource, then a Phase II Historic Resource Report is not necessary.